sage-code/maj/case.md

 storage is expensive. it is true that text do not take so much space, but maybe in the future AI will learn how to produce text content. in this case, the repository knowledge will grow exponential. improving efficiency should be always a goal.

-Maybe we manage to make smart.
-This is a text that ca do computations.
-By doing this, you can describe a program then "execute" the program line by line and even repeat a potion of text multiple times like a program do.
-So yur text can be also a running program.
+Maybe we manage to make _smart text_.
+This is a text that ca do computations and logical reasoning.
+By doing this, you can describe a program then can _execute_ like a program.
+So a Maj text can be also a running program.

 it is time to stop talking and start making.